Easy to follow instructions on how to slow roast garlic in the oven resulting in a creamy, sweet flavor that is the perfect complement to many dishes!

 Roasting garlic is, hands-down, one of the easiest and most affordable ways to elevate home-cooked food to restaurant quality.

-If you’ve never roasted your own garlic, you’ll be amazed (and thrilled) to learn that the process is as easy as 1-2-3:
+If you’ve never roasted your own garlic at home, you’ll be amazed (and thrilled) to learn that the process is as easy as 1-2-3:

-- Wrap foil tightly around the garlic head and throw in a 400 degree oven for 45 minutes.
+3. Wrap with foil and bake: Lastly, Wrap foil tightly around the garlic head and throw in a 400 degree oven for 45 minutes.

 Your fork is waiting.

-- 2 tbs olive oil
+- 2 tablespoons olive oil

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp pepper
+- 1/2 teaspoon pepper

-Pre-heat oven to 400 degrees.
+- Pre-heat oven to 400 degrees.

-Place whole garlic cloves on top of a 12 x 12 square of tin foil and drizzle with 1 teaspoon of the olive oil and a pinch of salt and pepper.
+- Place whole garlic cloves on top of a 12 x 12 square of tin foil and drizzle with 1 teaspoon of the olive oil and a pinch of salt and pepper.

-Wrap foil around the garlic tightly and roast in oven for 45 minutes; let cool.
+- Wrap foil around the garlic tightly and roast in oven for 45 minutes; let cool.